fenago/kafka-training/lab_guides/md/kafka-lab-8-3.md

 We need to copy JAAS config files to `/opt/kafka/config/security`:

 ```
-cd ~/kafka-training/labs/lab8.3
+cd ~/kafka-training/labs/lab8.3/solution
 cp -R resources/opt/kafka/conf/security /opt/kafka/conf/
 ```

-**Note:** You can copy files from solution folder as well.
+**Note:** You can copy files from `~/kafka-training/labs/lab8.3` folder as well if you have updated the files.

 ***KAFKA_OPTS*** used by kafka startup scripts to pass extra args to JVM.